moogacs/docs.buf.build/docs/bsr/remote-generation/npm.md

 ## Other package managers

-Because the Buf npm registry implements npm's [public registry API][registry], you should be able to use it with package management tools outside of npm, such as [Yarn] and [pnpm], though with [some known limitations](#yarn).
+Because the Buf npm registry implements npm's [public registry API][registry-api], you should be able to use it with package management tools outside of npm, such as [Yarn] and [pnpm], though with [some known limitations](#yarn).

 ## Known limitations